styleguidist/react-styleguidist/docs/Documenting.md

 ;<ModalExample />
 ````

-If component consumes React context, you need to have a context provider in the example or in a custom Wrapper.
-See [ThemeButton example](https://github.com/styleguidist/react-styleguidist/tree/master/examples/basic/src/components/ThemeButton).
+If a component consumes React Context, you need a context provider in the example or in a custom `Wrapper` component.
+See [ThemeButton example](https://github.com/styleguidist/react-styleguidist/tree/master/examples/sections/src/components/ThemeButton).

 > **Note:** If you need a more complex demo it’s often a good idea to define it in a separate JavaScript file and `import` it in Markdown.